jsilve24/HomewoodFarm/content/homepage/products.md

 # Meat

-* **Beef**: Our beef comes from our 100% grass-fed, pasture-raised cattle (Angus and Angus Hybrid).
+* **Beef**: Our beef comes from our 100% grass-fed, pasture-raised Black Angus.
 Beef is sold by quarter, half, or full cow.
 * **Duck**
 * **Chicken**
 * **Turkey**